Tropical Storm Erin tracker: Hurricane forecast, timeline, spaghetti models, Florida impact

 Forecasters predict that Erin will continue on a westward track today, shifting slightly to the west-northwest by tonight and into the weekend.
 This path is expected to bring the storm near or just north of the northern Leeward Islands sometime over the weekend.

+A few more models are bringing Erin further west before the forecast curve, possibly kicking the Carolina coast.
+However, the FOX 35 Storm Team says it's way too early to tell.
+As the storm gets stronger and possibly makes the predicted curve, we will know more about exactly what will happen.

-The NHC anticipates gradual strengthening over the next 24 hours, with the storm likely to intensify more significantly by Friday and Saturday, potentially becoming the first hurricane of the 2025 Atlantic season.
+The NHC anticipates gradual strengthening over the next 24 hours, with the storm likely to intensify more significantly by Friday, potentially becoming the first hurricane of the 2025 Atlantic season.
+The warmer ocean water is assisting in the storm's rapid strengthening.

 SIGN-UP FOR FOX 35'S BREAKING NEWS, DAILY NEWS NEWSLETTERS